Isospin precession in non-Abelian Aharonov-Bohm scattering: Conclusion and outlook

 \begin{quote}\textit{\narrower \dots what constitutes an intrinsic and complete description of electromagnetism? [\dots] An examination of the Bohm-Aharonov experiment indicates that in fact only the phase factor \eqref{ABPF} and not the phase is physically meaningful. } \end{quote}

-Quantum aspects were studied in \cite{NABA82,HP-Kollar,HR-PRD,HR-color,NABAPRD,HP-EPL,Sundrum}.
-See \cite{MoreNABA} for a (very incomplete) selection.
+Quantum aspects were studied in \cite{NABA82,HP-Kollar1,HP-Kollar2,HR-PRD,HR-color,NABAPRD,HP-EPL,Sundrum}.
+See \cite{KernerFest,Bright15,Hosseini16,Chatterjee15,Cserti} for a (very incomplete) selection.
 It is remarkable that part of the \NABA can be captured by the (pseudo-)classical isospin of Kerner and Wong \cite{Kerner68,Wong70}, confirming that the isospin is neither a truly classical nor a truly quantum concept: it is at half ways between the two, justifying our terminology.

 Yang et al \cite{YYang,MITNews} attribute the \NA \AB effect to the breaking of time-reversal symmetry.
 However parallel transport implies that real time is replaced, in our framework, by the angle $\varphi$.
-The effect thus comes from ``navigating" on either sides of the flux.
+Thus the effect comes from ``navigating" on either sides of the flux.
 However we found that when the flux is quantized, \eqref{NAfluxquant} then the time reversal symmetry disappears: side-dependent phase shifts yield identical contributions on both sides, as highlighted by doubling the rotational symmetry, as in \eqref{JpQ}-\eqref{double2rot}.

-Ongoing work on effective/artifical gauge fields \cite{MSW,Jackiw86,KernerFest,MoreNABA,Osterloh,Goldman,Jacob,Dalibard,YChen,YYang,YBiao,YangYang} provide promising testing ground of the conceptual suggestions of Wu and Yang, allowing us to hope that the \NABA may, on one day, not be considered anymore as \dots ``dry water''.
+Intensive ongoing work on effective/artifical gauge fields \cite{MSW,Jackiw86,KernerFest,Bright15,Hosseini16,Chatterjee15,Cserti,Osterloh,Goldman,Jacob,Dalibard,YChen,YYang,Fruchart,YBiao,YangYang,NABA-PR} provide promising testing ground of the conceptual suggestions of Wu and Yang, allowing us to hope that the \NABA may, on one day, not be considered anymore as \dots ``dry water'' (using a celebrated expression put forward by J. von Neumann).

 -3mm

 \goodbreak